caroli9/recsports/recsports-master/c-clubsports.md

 * names

-Visit []() for the full list of sports and instructions for joining each.
+Visit []() for the full list of sports and instructions for joining.